 The Government of Viet Nam has demonstrated a proactive engagement in the international treaties addressing climate change and the destruction of the ozone layer.
 Viet Nam ratified the Montreal Protocol and its Amendments with a commitment to freeze consumption of hydrochlorofluorocarbons (HCFCs) in 2013 and will reduce HCFC consumption, except for servicing, by 100% by 2030.
 Accordingly, Viet Nam has set targets to gradually reduce and cease the import of HCFCs entirely by the year 2040.
 In 2019 it ratified the Kigali Amendment to phase down hydrofluorocarbon (HFC) refrigerants.
 Over the period 2024-2029, Viet Nam will freeze the production and consumption of HFCs and then reduce them progressively to 20% of this value by 2045.
 At the 26th Conference of Parties to the UN Framework Convention on Climate Change (UNFCCC) (COP26), Viet Nam pledged to achieve net-zero greenhouse gas (GHG) emissions by 2050.
-Its current NDC under the Paris Agreement has an unconditional commitment of 15.8% and a conditional contribution of 43.5% emission reduction compared to the baseline in 2030.
+Currently, the emission reduction targets under self-implementation (unconditional contributions) and with international support (conditional contributions) in NDC 2022 are 15.8% and 43.5%, respectively compared to a baseline by 2030.
 At COP28 in 2023, Viet Nam signed a Global Cooling Pledge, along with other 63 nations which commit to a 68% reduction in cooling related GHG emissions by 2050.